ibm-cloud-docs/power-iaas/removing-network-interface-ibmi.md

     X.25 DDN interface. .   .   .   .   .   .   .   .   .   *NO             *YES,   *NO
     TRLAN bit sequencing.   .   .   .   .   .   .   .   .   *MSB            *MSB,   *LSB
     ```

+Verify the line description’s local adapter address matches the mac address of the newly added adapter address from the Power Virtual Server user interface.

+For example,
+Find the mac address in the line description using DSPLIND LIND(xxxxxxxxx).
+The line description is the name that matches the internet address that was added (use *NETSTAT IFC to view).